RonJeffries/musings/project.md

 When I can, I write for, or talk to, Joe's managers, to help them see that there may be better ways.
 I'm working as hard and smart as I can to get the alternatives out there.
 This is part of that.

 I'm trying to help everyone, including Joe.
 Right now, I don't have much help for him beyond reporting what I know, showing what I do, and all that stuff that I do.
 I can't help wishing for more.

+## Work to Date

+### Current Work

+*This really isn't worth doing unless all of XProgramming can be completely and satisfactorily converted.*

+A new little site of new stuff is interesting but not the product we want.
+Nor is it much of a step to the real project. the big bite is in the conversion.
+At the beginning we knew very little about that.
+We know more now.
+I mentioned the size: 400+ articles, many assets, 400+ meg.

+I really don't see how to get any real business value if the entire site cannot be converted.
+I could imagine not changing the look, but the cost of changing the look is to add a new CSS, so that's no real saving.
+The cost is in the conversion.
+So far we have done the following things, using the WordPress Export, and the site itself.
+The Export is 250 meg and contains the text and index info for the site.

+* Extract each Post into a separate folder named as the article slug
+* Put author, date, category, title into a YAML section at the top of the article.
+* Markdownify simple structures from HTML (the export format) to Markdown.
+This is relatively simple, a gsub over the article text.
+Slightly tricky in that you have to get it right and in right order.
+Included are:
+    * p tags get removed and paragraphs spaced between
+    * h1 through hn get changed to consecutive hash marks
+    * i tag, b tag, em, and strong get changed to asterisk format
+    * hr gets changed to asterisk form
+    * enclose article in `raw` markers to stop Liquid processing
+* Identify references in img tags and download them with HTTP into the correct article folder
+* Identify references in hrefs ditto.

+A few things remain to be done in the articles, notably patching up all the img tags and links to refer to the assets in the article folder.
+This, we hope, amounts to removing the www.xprogramming.com from the existing refs and leaving just the asset file name.

+We want to deal with nested block quotes and a few other odds and ends.

+Every time we do one of these, we seem to discover three more.
+We're hoping we're near the end but have nothing but intuition to tell us that we are.

+### Changing Technology: Ruby/Sinatra to Ruby/Jekyll

+We thought at first that we would do the project in Ruby/Sinatra.
+Most of the scraping done above would have to be done for that.
+It's just that the run-time approach would have been different.

+We did a fair amount of learning with Sinatra and some of that transfers at least conceptually.

+But then I realized that maintaining a Ruby site wasn't that much easier than maintaining WP, so we agreed it made more sense to go to static.

+That moved us to using Jekyll.

+### Status

+We have a scraper project that is pulling info out of the WordPress and building more and more acceptable article folders in Markdown.
+We think we'll have that done next week.

+We have a Jekyll site running locally that looks pretty good.
+It has no real indexes but can display the Kate Oneal articles and the first N other articles on the home page.
+It links to the appropriate article from the index.
+The articles are showing the pictures, but not from the right folders: they're still being read from XProgramming.
+Scraper additions mentioned above will fix that.

+I would have pushed the Jekyll to github today but I'm doing this first, because I want to pair on getting the Jekyll for the real site hooked up to my main github user page: it's a bit tricky for my level of understanding.
+This exercise is giving me a good sense of what needs to be done.
+I'm not sure yet just what a good way to do it will be.

+The site has a decent look on a rudimentary CSS.
+To look good it'll need more CSSing.
+If we push it to a new URL it can be there to look at (which has some emotional value at least).

+There remains the issue of putting it on my real ISP, which I really want to do.
+That will require deploying it differently, since github has special features for deploying Jekyll sites.
+We tentatively think we'll use a smart FTP program to avoid pushing the whole site on every change.

+### Costs to Date

+All this has been the work of nearly a month (half-days the way we do things).
+It has relied on the existing knowledge of Bill Tozier, who is helping with the project and who has done similar things in the past.
+Basically we are learning or relearning everything but he has a decent sense of where to look, which gem, and so on.
+We probably have approximately our equivalent of two person months into this, nominally about $4000.
+Less if you count how few hours we work.
+That's pretty close to the desired budget and we cannot as yet deploy a viable product.

+## Implications for Estimating

+I'm near an elapsed month in, plus a few thousand actual dollars.
+I am now quite sure it will work, but I was not sure two weeks ago.
+I still can't really estimate very well when it'll be done, but if we can keep working, I figure sometime in December at the latest.

+This is really not comfortable.
+And if you consider a real company with a real project big enough for a real team, all the numbers and uncertainty scale up, resulting in something that will not be comfortable for that team and its management.

+The bugaboo is the big bite, the need to bring all of XProgramming up on the new technology.
+Probably more than half of the work is in masticating XProgramming into shape.
+The other more than half is in the working out of the Jekyll, especially indexing.
+And there will be a bit of JavaScript too, if we want to support the current dynamic recommendation of a random article on the home page.

+If we were just creating a new blog, it would be nearly possible to estimate.
+Even then, we don't know the right questions to ask and we don't really know how long it'll take to do things like build an index.

+We don't even know enough to budget very well.
+In early days, it seems to me that the only honest thing we can say about an unknown project is that if we work for a while, we'll know more.
+If we can work in an Agile fashion, we can show results, and we can hope that the results look good enough to continue working.

+But to get started ... it seems to me that we still have to tell the boss that we need to spend a few weeks (which means a big chunk of our year and our budget) and that the answer might turn out to be "this is feasless".

+Truth is, that's surely better than saying "OK" and then maybe spending a very big chunk and failing.
+But to a sufficiently weak person -- and we are all weak on some days -- it might be easier to say "OK" and hope for the best.

+The only way forward that I see for Joe Programmer is to learn how to work incrementally, and to use that ability to support his replying to estimation requests with proposed experiments.

+I think that's a hard row to sow.
+I wish I had something better.
+Right now, I haven't.

 ## More Later ...